joergjo/agent-framework-intro/README.md

 Notes:

 - This demo uses the low-level OpenAI SDK client directly (not `AzureOpenAIClient`).
-It authenticates with `DefaultAzureCredential` scoped to `https://ai.azure.com/.default` and appends `/openai/v1/` to the configured endpoint.
-This is the **Azure AI Foundry** unified inference API pattern.
-- `Azure__OpenAI__Endpoint` should therefore be an Azure AI Foundry project endpoint, e.g. `https://<project>.openai.azure.com/`.
-- Demos `01_agent` through `07_otel` use `AzureOpenAIClient` from the `Azure.AI.OpenAI` package and work with both classic Azure OpenAI and Azure AI Foundry endpoints.
+The other demos use `AzureOpenAIClient` for conciseness.

 ### `01_agent` - first Agent Framework sample